Bonjour-ITWS/TableTime-Final_Build/README.md

 [TableTime 1.0 Release](https://github.com/Bonjour-ITWS/TableTime-Final_Build/releases/tag/1.0)

+***Instructions***:

+         -Database dumps have been included to allow for testing.
+         -To test in general-we've provided a sign up feature to make your own user account, please use your RCSID -To test the admin page loading, please sign in using 'haynet3' as the Username and 'AMC' as the password

 ***Issues***:

          -If you encounter any issues upon testing the 1.0 Release please make the team aware by creating an issue notice on GitHub.